GSA/openacr/openacr/Moodle-3.markdown

 Notes: Not applicable.

+Conformance to the 9 criteria listed below is distributed as follows:

+- 2 supported
+- 0 partially supported
+- 3 not supported
+- 4 not applicable

 | Criteria                                                                                                  | Conformance Level                   | Remarks and Explanations                                                                                                                               |
 | --------------------------------------------------------------------------------------------------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | [302.1 Without Vision](https://www.access-board.gov/ict/#302.1)                                           | <ul><li>Does Not Support</li> </ul> | <ul><li>Partial compliance as per the remarks in the Success Criterion listed above.
 Form elements often do not have labels.</li> </ul>                |